juhanimerilehto/anova-analysis-script/README.md

 ## Overview

-ANOVA (Analysis of Variance) module, part of the Statistical Analysis Suite.
+ANOVA (Analysis of Variance) script.
 This Python-based tool enables automated one-way ANOVA analysis for comparing means across multiple groups.
 Developed for the Strategic Exercise Information and Research unit in Likes Institute, at JAMK University of Applied Sciences, this module provides comprehensive statistical output including post-hoc analysis, visualizations, Excel reports, and terminal feedback.

 ## Features